DICOM data model

 The DICOM data model is implicit, and is not defined in a machine-readable structured form by the standard!

 DICOM data model entities do not always map to DICOM objects!
 In fact, every DICOM object you will ever encounter in IDC will contain attributes describing various properties of the entries at different levels of the real world data model.
 Such objects are called Composite Information Objects.
-The information model of the Composite Information Object Definitions is shown below, and covers all of the composite objects defined by the standard.
+The of the Composite Information Object Definitions is shown below, and covers all of the composite objects defined by the standard.

 As can be observed from this diagram, "each Composite Instance IOD [Entity-Relationship] Model requires that all Composite Instances that are part of a specific Study shall share the same context.
-That is, all Composite Instances within a specific Patient Study share the same Patient and Study information; all Composite Instances within the same Series share the same Series information; etc." (ref).
+That is, all Composite Instances within a specific Patient Study share the same Patient and Study information; all Composite Instances within the same Series share the same Series information; etc." ().